St. Lawrence Seaway: History

 The St. Lawrence Seaway was preceded by several other canals.
+For example, The Welland Canal opened in 1824, and following improvements completed in 1839, 1887, and 1935, it attained a depth of 7.6 m (25 ft), with locks 233.5 m (766 ft) long by 24.4 m (80 ft) wide.

 In 1871, locks on the St. Lawrence allowed transit of vessels 186 ft long, 44 ft 6 in wide, and 9 ft deep.
 The First Welland Canal, constructed between 1824 and 1829, had a minimum lock size of 110 ft long, 22 ft wide, and 8 ft deep, but it was generally too small to allow passage of larger oceangoing ships.
 The Welland Canal's minimum lock size was increased to 150 ft long, 26.5 ft wide, and 9 ft deep for the Second Welland Canal; to 270 ft long, 45 ft wide, and 14 ft deep with the Third Welland Canal; and to 766 ft long, 80 ft wide, and 30 ft deep for the current (Fourth) Welland Canal.

 The first proposals for a binational comprehensive deep waterway along the St. Lawrence were made in the 1890s.
 In the following decades, developers proposed a hydropower project as inseparable from the seaway; the various governments and seaway supporters believed the deeper water to be created by the hydro project was necessary to make the seaway channels feasible for oceangoing ships.
 U.S. proposals for development up to and including the First World War met with little interest from the Canadian federal government.
 But the two national governments submitted St. Lawrence plans to a group for study.
 By the early 1920s, both the Wooten-Bowden Report and the International Joint Commission recommended the project.

-Although Canada's Liberal Prime Minister William Lyon Mackenzie King was reluctant to proceed, in part because of opposition to the project in Quebec, in 1932 he and the U.S. representative signed a treaty of intent.
+Although Canada's Liberal prime minister William Lyon Mackenzie King was reluctant to proceed, in part because of opposition to the project in Quebec, in 1932 he and the U.S. representative signed a treaty of intent.
 This treaty was submitted to the U.S. Senate in November 1932 and hearings continued until a vote was taken on March 14, 1934.
 The majority voted in favor of the treaty, but it failed to gain the necessary two-thirds vote for ratification.
 Later attempts between the governments in the 1930s to forge an agreement came to naught due to opposition by the Ontario government of Mitchell Hepburn and the government of Quebec.
-In 1936, John C. Beukema, head of the Great Lakes Harbors Association and a member of the Great Lakes Tidewater Commission, was among a delegation of eight from the Great Lakes states to meet at the White House with U.S. President Franklin D. Roosevelt to obtain his support for the seaway concept.
+In 1936, John C. Beukema, head of the Great Lakes Harbors Association and a member of the Great Lakes Tidewater Commission, was among a delegation of eight from the Great Lakes states to meet at the White House with U.S. president Franklin D. Roosevelt to obtain his support for the seaway concept.